Mojahed91/Quantum-Fourier-Transform-for-n-qubits/README.md

 The main goal of this project is to show by simulation how our protocol quantifies the amount of coherent errors in a quantum circuit.
 The contained tutorials were created as a continuation of my master's research to publish as an article.

 # The Motivation Examples
-We provide an example using  QFT (Quantum Fourier Transform).
+Within tutorials/GFT.py, i have written up motivating examples example using  QFT (Quantum Fourier Transform).
 A coherent error (controlable and uncontrolable coherent errors) have been added to each CNOT in addtion to the effect of ADC (amplitude damping channel) to each crosse resonance.

 ## Steps